Levi202309/NTIRE-2025-Burst/README.md

 More precisely, this competition involves the following tasks:
 * **Multi-frame RAW image fusion** : The inputs are given as multi-frame RAW images that follow Bayer patterns (GRBG).
 * **HDR image synthesis** : The given nine frames have different brightness levels.
-The goal is to fuse these frames into a high dynamic range (HDR) image.
+The goal is to fuse these frames into a High Dynamic Range (HDR) image.
 * **Restoration** : The goal is to restore GT image from degraded RAW images, such as noise, translation, motion blur, and so on.

 Overall, it is challenging to study an efficient algorithm for both multi-frame fusion and restoration.